wso2/docs-choreo-dev/en/pe-docs/docs/user-management/groups-and-roles/control-access-in-the-choreo-console.md

 In Choreo access control model, a permission is the right to perform a specific action.

 ???+ example
-    A user can configure a custom domain only if the user has `choreo:domain_manage` permission.
+    A user can create a component only if the user has `Create Component` permission.

 #### Environment Specific Permissions

-In Choreo, a subset of actions such as `deploy component`, `promote component`, `create configuration groups`, and `view logs` are always performed within the context of an environment.
+In Choreo, actions such as `deploy component`, `promote component`, `create configuration groups`, and `view logs` must be performed within the context of an environment.
 The permissions which give the right to perform such actions are categorized as **Environment Specific** permissions.

 !!! note
-    For the actions which are tied to an environment, in some cases, it makes sense to allow a user to perform the action on some environments but not on other environments.
-For example, a developer should be allowed to view logs of the develoment environment.
-But the same developer should not be allowed to view logs of the production environment.
+    For actions tied to an environment, it is sometimes necessary to allow a user to perform the action in certain environments but not in others; for example, a developer may be allowed to view logs in the development environment but not in the production environment.

 ### Role

-In practice, assigning permissions individually to each user is a time consuming and error prone task.
-Moreover, users with similar job responsibilities often need the same set of permissions.
-Roles are collections of such permissions.
-They are designed to match real-world job responsibilities.
+Assigning permissions individually to each user is a time-consuming and error prone task.
+Users with similar job responsibilities often need the same set of permissions, which is why **roles** exist.
+A role is a collection of permissions designed to reflect real-world job responsibilities.

-Roles simplify assigning permissions to users.
-Instead of assigning 50 developers 20 permissions each (1000 assignments), you just assign the 20 permissions to the `Developer` role and assign the `Developer` role to each developer (20 + 50 assignments).
+Roles simplify permission management.
+For example, instead of assigning 20 permissions to each of 50 developers (1000 assignments), you can assign the 20 permissions to a Developer role and then assign that role to each developer (20 + 50 assignments).

 !!! info
-    Each organization in Choreo has a predefined set of roles with permissions assigned to them by default.
-Organization adminstratrators can further customize the existing roles and and create new roles as required.
+    Each organization in Choreo comes with a predefined set of roles with default permissions.
+Organization administrators can customize existing roles or create new ones as needed.
 [Learn more](../../choreo-concepts/organization.md#roles)

 ### Group

-A group is a collection of users.
-Grouping is often done based on teams or departments within the organization.
+A group is a collection of users, usually organized by team or department.

-Instead of assigning a role to a user, the role is assigned to a group.
-Each user in the group inherits the permissions of the group.
-This is specially useful when role to user assignments need to be updated.
-Instead of removing 50 role to user assignments and creating 50 new ones, you just remove 1 role to group assignment and create 1 new assignment.
+Instead of assigning a role to each user, you assign the role to the group.
+Every user in the group automatically gets the group’s permissions.
+This makes updates easier.
+For example, instead of removing 50 role-to-user assignments and creating 50 new ones, you only need to remove one role-to-group assignment and add one new assignment.

 !!! info
-    Each organization in Choreo has a predefined set of groups.
-By default, a role with the same name is mapped to each group.
-Organization adminstratrators can further customize the existing groups and and create new groups as required.
+    Each organization in Choreo comes with a predefined set of groups.
+By default, each group is mapped to a role with the same name.
+Organization administrators can customize these groups or create new ones as needed.
 [Learn more](../../choreo-concepts/organization.md#groups)

 ### Permission to Role Assignment

-All permission to role assignments (mappings) in Choreo are organization wide assignments.
-Resource specific restrictions **cannot** be imposed on permission to role assignments.
-For example, you **cannot** configure Choreo to assign `choreo:component_manage` permission to `Developer` role only for Development environment of the Engineering project.
+In Choreo, all permission-to-role assignments apply across the organization.
+You can’t restrict these assignments to specific resources.
+For example, you can’t configure Choreo to grant the `View Logs` permission to the `Developer` role only in the Development environment of the Engineering project.

 ### Role to Group Assignment

-The true power of Choreo Access Control comes from role to group assignments (mappings).
-Resource specific restrictions **can** be imposed on role to group assignments.
-For example, you **can** configure Choreo to assign `Developer` role to `Engineering Project Developer` group but only for Development environment of the Engineering project.
+The real strength of Choreo Access Control comes from role-to-group assignments.
+These assignments can include resource-specific restrictions.
+For example, you can assign the `Developer` role to the `Engineering Project Developer` group, but limit it to the Development environment of the Engineering project.

-Each role to group assignment has 2 attributes.
+Each role-to-group assignment has two attributes:

-1. **Mapping Level** : determines whether the assignment is valid for the entire `Organization` or only for a specific `Project`.
+1. **Mapping Level** : Defines whether the assignment applies to the entire `Organization` or only to a specific `Project`.
-2. **Applicable Environment** : determines whther the assignment is valid for `All` environments or only for a specific `Environment`.
+2. **Applicable Environment** : Defines whether the assignment applies to `All` environments or only to a specific `Environment`.

-Based on the combination of the above attributes, there are four possible assignment types.
+By combining these attributes, you can create four types of assignments.

 |Assignment Type|Mapping Level|Appicable Environment|
 |-|-|-|